Which quartic double solids are rational?: From non-standard to standard conic bundles

 \subsection{Construction I}

-Suppose that $S$ is singular at exactly two points $O_S$ and $P_S$ of the line $L_\xi$, and $L_\xi$ is not contained in $S$.
+Suppose that $S$ is singular at exactly two points $O_S$ and $P_S$ of the line~$L_\xi$, and $L_\xi$ is not contained in $S$, so that the situation is described by the first option of case~(iii) of Proposition~\ref{proposition:C6}.
 This happens if and only if one has $\alpha\neq 0$ in equation~\eqref{eq:quartic-for-flops-details}.
 In particular, we can assume that

 Denote by $P_0$ the preimage of the point $P_S$ on $X_0$.
 The threefold $X_0$ has a node at $P_0$ and is smooth elsewhere along $F_\xi$.
 The fiber $F_\xi$ consists of two smooth rational curves that intersect transversally at the point $P_0$.